Jessica Marie Watkins: January 6 United States Capitol attack

 In 2021, Watkins attended the January 6 Capitol attack with her militia, coordinating with the Oath Keepers of which she was also a leader, and wearing military armour and tactical military style clothing.
 At the U.S. Capitol building, members of the militia encouraged rioters to forcibly enter the building.
 In 2021, while facing criminal trial, she disavowed the Oath Keepers.

 Watkins went on trial with codefendants Kelly Meggs and Stewart Rhodes.
 In 2022, Watkins was the only one of the three acquitted of seditious conspiracy but was found guilty of conspiracy to obstruct an official proceeding and interfering with police.
 While in jail, she became a close friend of fellow Capitol rioter Guy Reffitt through playing the card game Magic: The Gathering, and became convinced of the false belief that the riot itself was "a setup" conducted by U.S. law enforcement.

 In May 2023, U.S. District Judge Amit Mehta sentenced Watkins to 8.5 years in prison, criticizing her initial lack of remorse, but acknowledging a more recent apology.
 A cited justification for her long sentence compared to other rioters was her role in recruiting at least three other rioters.

 On January 20, 2025, President Donald Trump commuted the sentence of Watkins to "time served".
 She was one of fourteen individuals to have their sentence commuted; all others convicted of crimes related to the January 6th attack were unconditionally pardoned.

+On May 21, 2026, the U.S. Court of Appeals for the D.C.
+Circuit issued a unanimous 3–0 per curiam order to vacate Watkins’ remaining convictions and remanded the case to the district court, enabling the Department of Justice to dismiss the indictments with prejudice.

+On August 4, 2026, Judge Amit Mehta delivered his ruling and order officially granting the government's motion to dismiss with prejudice.
+As a result, Watkins along with eight other January 6 defendants charged on seditious conspiracy and other felony charges were all dropped, thus permanently ending her prosecutions relating to the January 6 Capitol attack.